TheCanterlonian/knucklesbot/README.md

 todo:
-figure out what keeps the program from asking the user for a token before crashing this bug forces the user to manually copy their token into the token file and is very annoying to work with
+figure out what keeps the program from asking the user for a token before crashing. this bug forces the user to manually copy their token into the token file and is very annoying to work with